dabreegster/talks/aiuk_ltn/slides.md

 - Is the rat-run realistic?
 - How many people will try to take it?
-- With new filters, how will overall traffic detour
+- With new filters, how will traffic detour overall?
   - Maybe spillover to another neighborhood

 ## Assessing overall impact